grrript/drupal-8-setup/README.md

 then paste them into <code>settings.local.php</code>.
 Note that the <code><?php</code> must appear at the very beginning of the <code>settings.local.php</code> file.

 Note: Port number is <code>8889</code> if you are using MAMP.
-Also, note database name, username, and password are unique to this Drupal project.
+Also, note that database name, username, and password are unique to this Drupal project.

 ## Step 7 - Then uncomment these lines in the settings.php file: